tbali0524/playground-c2779db2/markdowns/code-repo.md

 Registration on [GitHub](https://www.github.com/) is quite straightforward and you are good to go.
 Besides the `Free` plan they have a paid `Pro` service, but we won't need it.
 GitHub also provides a [command line tool](https://cli.github.com/), but its usage is optional and not really essential.

-## Setting up you 'CG solutions' code repo
+## Setting up a code repo for your CG solutions

 Usually one should make a separate git repo for every project, keeping only the project-related files together.
 However, you can have hundreds of CG solutions (1 file each) making separate repo would be silly.
 I have a single repo for all my php CG solutions (600+ files), plus another repo for all the other languages (26 languages with typically ~40 simple solutions each).
 With such number of files keeping things organized is a must.
 For example I use directories per CG game type and per difficulty with a strict naming convention also on filenames: